FIGBERT/figbert.com/content/posts/wrong-way-to-switch-server-os.md

 +++
-title = "The Wrong Way to Switch Operating Systems on Your Server" description = "After moving my server to Hetzner, I built up a large collection of self-hosted services I use on a daily basis: from fun things like an RSS reader and an IRC bouncer, to critical services like my email.
-I ran them all with docker-compose from a Debian VPS.
-For the last couple months, however, I’ve been meaning to move away from Debian and towards something more minimal and clean.
-Over this last weekend, I decided to move to Alpine Linux." date = 2021-06-17
+title = "The Wrong Way to Switch Operating Systems on Your Server" date = 2021-06-17 updated = 2022-06-15
 +++

 After [moving my server to Hetzner][mv], I built up a large collection of self-hosted services I use on a daily basis: from fun things like an [RSS reader] and an [IRC bouncer], to critical services like my [email].
 I ran them all with `docker-compose` from a [Debian] VPS.
 For the last couple months, however, I've been meaning to move away from Debian and towards something more minimal and clean.
 Over this last weekend, I decided to move to [Alpine Linux].

 <!-- more -->